-The Eastern Neighborhoods PEIR concluded that implementation of the rezoning and area plan would indirectly increase the population that would be subject to an earthquake, including seismically induced ground-shaking, liquefaction, and landslides.
+The Eastern Neighborhoods PEIR concluded that implementation of the Plan would indirectly increase the population that would be subject to an earthquake, including seismically induced ground-shaking, liquefaction, and landslides.
 The PEIR also noted that new development is generally safer than comparable older development due to improvements in building codes and construction techniques.
 Compliance with applicable codes and recommendations made in project-specific geotechnical analyses would not eliminate earthquake risks, but would reduce them to an acceptable level, given the seismically active characteristics of the Bay Area.
-Thus, the PEIR concluded that implementation of the rezoning and area plans would not result in significant impacts with regard to geology, and no mitigation measures were identified in the Eastern Neighborhoods PEIR.
+Thus, the PEIR concluded that implementation of the Plan would not result in significant impacts with regard to geology, and no mitigation measures were identified in the Eastern Neighborhoods PEIR.
+A geotechnical investigation that included two test borings was prepared for the proposed project.
+The borings encountered an approximately five-inch-thick concrete basement floor slab, which was underlain by a foot of sandy artificial fill that contained brick and concrete debris.
+The fill was underlain by dense to very dense dark yellowish brown to dark brown medium to coarse sand with minor silt and clay.
+The maximum depth explored for both borings was seven feet underneath the existing basement slab, which is approximately nine feet beneath the Mission Street sidewalk.
+Groundwater was not encountered during site investigation.
+The geotechnical investigated concluded that the proposed structure could be supported upon a shallow building foundation, consisting of a mat slab and/or spread footings.